How I Went From 0 to 1,012 Blog Subscribers in 101 Days

 4. Executing My Strategy

 The more passionate you are about a subject, the harder you’ll work and the higher chances are that you will succeed.
-If you’re just starting a blog to make money, chances are you will fail.

 5. Guest Posting

 After I got my first guest post published and saw the traffic it brought to my website, I was hooked.
-I recognized the power of guest posting and I made guest posting my main strategy for getting traffic, links and subscribers to my blog.
+I recognized the power of guest blogging and I made guest posting my main strategy for getting traffic, links and subscribers to my blog.

 It is one of the reasons why I have grown so fast.
 I haven’t kept track of all my guest posts, but during these 101 days, I wrote close to 50 guest posts on various blogs.
-Some brought me ten visitors while others brought me one thousand.
+Some brought me ten visitors while others brought me a thousand.

 I started by guest posting on the smaller blogs, because I was a bit intimidated of having my writing on the bigger ones.
 Once I got comfortable writing more and more, I started approaching bigger blogs.
 After a while I realized that my fears were unfounded.
-All the blog owners I’ve been in touch with have been incredibly friendly.

 If you’re sitting there wondering why you aren’t getting traffic to your blog, it’s most likely because you aren’t putting in the work.
 I made my fears insignificant by having an important purpose and following my passion.
-You can do the same.

 6. Adapting to Circumstances